 One of my personal mottos is “a clean home equals a clean mind.”
 I probably ripped that off from some cult leader or something, but if I did – man that’s one persuasive cult leader.
 Because I cannot function properly when my house is a mess.

-Before I had my daughters, I prided myself on a spick and span home.
+Before I had my daughters, I prided myself on a spotless home.
 A place where you could confidently eat off the floors.
-Now that I have children, I pride myself on a clean home even more.
+Now I have children, I pride myself on a clean home even more.
 Because, dudes, it can be really hard to keep your home clean with kids.

 Not that I’m remotely saying individuals without children don’t have busy lives that leave little room for cleaning.
 But the difference is when you don’t have kids and you clean your home – it tends to stay clean.
 Sometimes for an ENTIRE DAY.